-The Crime Gun Identification Act stated that its requirement would go into effect as soon as the state Department of Justice certified that microstamping technology was available to more than one gun manufacturer unencumbered by any patent restrictions.3 DOJ issued that certification in May 2013.4 However, since this requirement only applies to new semiautomatic pistol models, the gun industry has effectively obstructed this law (as well as other design safety requirements under California law) by simply refusing to develop new handgun models for sale in California.
+The Crime Gun Identification Act stated that this requirement would go into effect as soon as the California Department of Justice certified that microstamping technology was available to more than one gun manufacturer unencumbered by any patent restrictions.1 DOJ issued that certification in May 2013.2 However, since this requirement only applies to new semiautomatic pistol models, the gun industry has obstructed this law (as well as other design safety requirements under California law) by simply refusing to introduce new semiautomatic pistol models for sale in California.
 Instead, the industry has sought to undermine the state’s public safety standards through litigation in state and federal courts, while simply continuing to sell new manufactures of older semiautomatic pistol models that do not incorporate modern safety or crime-solving advances.

 Previously, California generally required newly developed semiautomatic pistols models to incorporate a microstamping mechanism in at least two places on the interior of the firearm.
 In 2020, California passed new legislation to address industry obstruction and ensure more handguns certified for sale and manufacture in the state come equipped with basic lifesaving consumer safety features as well as a microstamping mechanism.3 Since going into effect on July 1, 2022, this law now directs the California DOJ to remove three older, less safe semiautomatic pistol models from its roster of handguns certified for sale in California for every new certified microstamping model.
 This new law was intended to ensure that more commercially available handguns become fully compliant with California’s modern gun safety laws over time, and to ease compliance for the firearm industry by requiring new semiautomatic pistol models to microstamp ammunition cartridge cases from a single place on the interior of the firearm, instead of two places.4

 For more information about California’s law requiring handgun models to meet basic consumer safety standards, see the Design Safety Standards in California section.